rlcuda/rlcuda/README.md

 ## Hi there 👋

+I'm currently working on expanding my skills in Visual Studio.NET.
+Looking into the Solidity and Move blockchain languages.

 <!--
 **rlcuda/rlcuda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.